jsnbly/milestone3/README.md

 ## Features

-Home Page/Index: Main Home Page Displays Top Five Recipies by Votes
+Home Page/Index: Main Home Page Displays Top Five Recipies by Votes Jumbotron with CTA for Registration
 User Registration Page:  Allows the user to create a user account
 User Login Page:  Allows the user to Login to their existing account
 User Profile Page: Shows list of User created Recipies